 Statutory leaves or severance

-To suspend or terminate coverage, you can process member terminations in our Plan Sponsor Services website or on your administrative system.
-You can also contact your Client Service Administrator.
+- To suspend or terminate coverage, you can process member terminations in our Plan Sponsor Services website or on your administrative system.
+You can also contact your Sun Life Employee Maintenance Team directly.

 Minimum hour requirements

 - Some employees may be working reduced hours and fall under the minimum number of hours required in the contract.